-Hertz rose 1.9 percent to $23.94 at 1:31 p.m.
-New York time.
-The shares surged 44 percent this year through yesterday, compared with an 11 percent gain for the Russell 1000 Index.
+Hertz rose 2.3 percent to $24.04 at the close in New York.
+The shares have surged 48 percent this year, compared with a 12 percent gain for the Russell 1000 Index.

 The FTC’s investigation has focused on whether Macquarie was following through on commitments to expand and strengthen Advantage after the Dec.
 7 ouster of Sanford Miller, an industry veteran who was hired to run the brand, two people familiar with the matter said in April.
 Macquarie had said in an e-mail to Miller last July that it didn’t have car-rental experience.

 Richard Branson’s Virgin Group Ltd., the travel and entertainment conglomerate, has also signaled its interest in Advantage, sending a letter to the FTC this month saying it wanted to enter the U.S. rental-car business by buying the rental-car assets Hertz was ordered to divest.